Bug reports that land in Jira, ready to fix — push to the trackers your devs use

 Yes.
 The tracker issue includes the annotated screenshot as an attachment, the session replay as a link back to Bugzy, console + network logs as attached artifacts, and environment metadata mapped to custom fields.
 Engineering never needs to leave their tracker to read the reproduction.

-What if engineering closes a bug in the tracker but Bugzy still shows it open?
+If engineering closes a bug in the tracker, does Bugzy update too?

 What teams say